andyagdw/andyagdw/README.md

 </picture>

 # About Me
-Hey there!👋 I'm Andy, a student currently diving deep into the world of software engineering through a Skills Bootcamp at CoGrammar and HyperionDev💥.
+Hey there, I'm Andy👋.
 My coding journey began during my university days when I embarked on a 'Year in Computing' as part of my Criminology and Sociology degree around 2022/23.
-Since then, I have become passionate about all things coding and programming and I'm excited to see where this journey takes me in the world of technology and innovation😁.
+Since then, I have become passionate about all things coding and programming, and I'm excited to see where this journey takes me in the world of technology and innovation😁.

+I am currently nearing the end of my software engineering Skills Bootcamp at CoGrammar and HyperionDev💥.

-# Skills
+## Skills
 - HTML, CSS, and JavaScript 💻
 - Python 🐍
 - Git ⌨️
 - React ⚛️

+## Projects I am currently working on
+- **Sticky Notes Task Manager Application**: A task management app allowing users to perform CRUD operations on tasks.
+  * Built with Django
+- **Word Wizards learning platform**: 'Word Wizards' is a learning platform that helps users expand their vocabulary and enhance language skills.
+Tailored for different user levels (Starter to Pro), it uses the WordsAPI to provide detailed word information.
+Users can log in, favourite words, view word details, and upgrade their accounts for more features.
+  * Built with Django and WordsAPI

 <br >